 Whilst is will be housed at Queenscliff, the train will begin its journey and return to the Drysdale station, occasionally passing the iconic Blues Train along the line.

 “I’ve travelled the world on trains for many, many years and I’ve always wanted to do something like this and I’ve always seen the potential for something like this on the Peninsula.
-When the carriages became available I realized we had this marvellous opportunity to do this here,” Mr Bridger said.
+When the carriages became available I realized we had this marvellous opportunity to do this here,” Andrew said.